-Portrayed by Bradford-born actor Barry Killerby, who has also starred in "ChuckleVision" and "After Henry", Mr Blobby first appeared on 24th October 1992, pranking dancer Wayne Sleep, awarding him his Gotcha Oscar.
+Portrayed by Bradford-born actor Barry Killerby, who has also starred in "ChuckleVision" and "After Henry", Mr Blobby first appeared on our screens on 24th October 1992.
+He pranked dancer Wayne Sleep, awarding him his Gotcha Oscar.
 But before long, Mr Blobby became a celebrity in his own right.
 He took the UK by storm, receiving more fan mail than Noel Edmonds, before beating Take That to the Christmas No. 1 spot with his own song in 1993.

 During the 90s, "Blobbymania" hit the nation.
 Woolworths was filled with pink lemonade cans, Marks & Spencer boasted selling 16,000 Blobby Birthday Cakes every week!

-It wasn't just the shop shelves Mr Blobby raided, he even had his own theme-parks, home-videos and live shows where thousands of children would flock to catch a glimpse of their favourite pink and yellow hero.
+It wasn't just the shop shelves Mr Blobby raided, he even had his own theme-parks (four of them!), which held live shows where thousands of children would flock to catch a glimpse of their favourite pink and yellow hero.

 Eventually, in March 1999, "Noel's House Party" came to an end after low ratings and disputes between Noel Edmonds and the BBC.
 Mr Blobby continued to entertain, appearing frequently in pantomimes and children's television in the early 2000s, including as a series regular on "Jim Davidson's Generation Game" between 2001 and 2002.

 In 2019, he appeared in an advert campaign celebrating 100 Years of Tesco, visiting several stores across the UK.